He Guoqiang (snooker player): 2024-25 season

 He began the 2024-25 snooker season with a 3-0 win over Ronnie O'Sullivan to top his round-robin group at the 2024 Championship League.
 At the 2024 English Open in Brentwood in September 2024 he defeated Ronnie O'Sullivan again, by a 4-2 margin.
 He also defeated Stephen Maguire on his way to the last-16.
 He reached the last-64 at the 2024 Northern Ireland Open.
 He defeated Scott Donaldson to reach the final round of qualifying for 2025 World Championships where he lost 5-10 to Ali Carter.

 2025-26 season

 He entered the 2025-26 snooker season with the world ranking of no. 45.
 In June 2025, he recorded a 4-0 whitewash win over Farakh Ajaib in the 2025 British Open qualifying round whilst wearing a glove on his bridging hand while playing.
 He was drawn in the round-robin stage of the 2025 Championship League against Daniel Wells, Ng On Yee and Leone Crowley.

 In October 2025, He reached the last-16 of the 2025 Xi'an Grand Prix with a 5-4 win over Neil Robertson.
 He also reached the last-16 of the 2025 Northern Ireland Open following a win over compatriot Wu Yize.
+In November, he reached the fourth round of qualifying at the 2025 UK Championship, scoring centuries of 129 and 110 in a win over Stan Moody.

+In the penultimate round of qualifying for the 2026 World Snooker Championship he defeated his compatriot Long Zehuang 10-8 to set up a final round match against world number 18 Jack Lisowski, winning 10-5 to qualify for his debut at The Crucible.
+He was defeated in the first round of the main draw by Ronnie O'Sullivan.